modaic-ai/modaic-examples/toxicity/README.md

 ## Going Further: Align

 This example covered defining an arbiter, running it over real data, and using **Reflect** to surface low-confidence predictions.
-The next step is **Align**: after you review and label a handful of flagged examples, click **Align** to fine-tune both the judge and the confidence estimator to your labeling preferences.
+The next step is **Align**: after you review and label a handful of flagged examples, click **Align** to optimize both the judge and the confidence estimator to your labeling preferences.
 The more feedback you provide, the better the arbiter gets — both at making the right call and at knowing when it's uncertain.